Spectroscopy of AT 2016blu's recurring supernova impostor outbursts: Updated Light curve

-{\it May/June 2023:} Based on the detected period of approximately 113~d, it was predicted that AT~2016blu would experience an outburst in late June 2023.
-Fig.~\ref{fig:RecentZoomed2} shows that AT~2016blu underwent its \nth{20} recorded outburst, reaching an apparent magnitude of 16.8 in May 2023.
-ATLAS data suggest that AT~2016blu had another peak in June, which aligns more closely with the predicted time of the outburst. \cite{D23} also monitored AT~2016blu around the proposed time and reported an outburst of AT~2016blu in late June, reinforcing the ATLAS data.
+{\it 2023 May/June:} Based on the detected period of approximately 113~d, it was predicted that AT~2016blu would experience an outburst in 2023 February/March, and then again in late June.
+Unfortunately, there is still insufficient public data to confirm whether an outburst occurred in 2023 February/March.
+However, the predicted June 2023 outburst was observed.
+Fig.~\ref{fig:RecentZoomed2} shows that AT~2016blu underwent its \nth{21} recorded outburst, reaching an apparent magnitude of 16.6 starting in early May of 2023, with multiple subsequent peaks continuing to late June.
+ATLAS data show a peak in June that aligns with the predicted time of outburst. \cite{D23} also monitored AT~2016blu around the proposed time and reported an outburst of AT~2016blu in late June, reinforcing the ATLAS data.